Open/Close Menu We're All Your Walls Need

 CALL US NOW: 951.695.5588

 • Make sure to bring all cabinet doors down before you start working on them.
 If you paint them when stuck to the hinges, you risk spreading paint in areas where it shouldn’t be.
 Ensure all doors are dry before they are screwed back into hinges; otherwise, they will get stuck.
+This is one of the main reasons it takes so long to re-paint your cabinets.

 • One of the essential things when refacing and painting is getting all the old paint off.
 It should be carefully scraped away and the surface sanded and cleaned before the new coat is applied; otherwise, it will not take.